meahkiel/HelmAPIService/Docs/PMV/Assets/Assets.md

 ```

 **Business Rules**
-- Get assets either by categories or by assetcode
+- Get assets either by categories/subcategory or by assetcode

 **Request**